NethulaRankidu/grocery_store_related/README.md

 ## Files that are included here
 - custom-runtime - A stripped JVM that has just the necessary components to run the application
 - icon/grocery.ico - the icon used for the project
-- libraries - dependencies of the project
+- ~~libraries - dependencies of the project~~ (libraries are in the main project, in a folder named lib)

 ---